hirasso/wp-sync-deploy/README.md

 git clone --recurse-submodules git@github.com:yourname/your-repo.git
 ```

-Now, move the file `wp-sync-deploy.env.example` into your webroot, rename it to `wp-sync-deploy.env` and adjust all variables for your needs.
+Now, move the file `wp-sync-deploy.example.env` into your webroot, rename it to `wp-sync-deploy.env` and adjust all variables for your needs.
 VSCode can [syntax highlight](https://fredriccliver.medium.com/give-highlight-and-formatting-on-your-env-file-in-vscode-8e60934efce0) the env file for you.

 ## Remote server preparation

 Since deploying can be a pretty destructive task, the script performs a few security checks before proceeding:

-- It checks if all `$DEPLOY_DIRS` actually exist at both destinations (locally and remotely)
+- It checks if all directories actually exist in both environments (locally and remotely)
 - It checks if a hidden file `.allow-deployment` is present at the destination.
-- It will check if the *web-facing* (NOT CLI) PHP versions match between your local and remote environments
+- It checks if the *web-facing* (NOT CLI) PHP versions match between your local and remote environments

 So when you are starting, you will need to